 Only Buy What You’ll Use

 Buying only what you will use is easier if you have a meal plan.
-This meal plan made easy article is great for beginners.

 - Plan meals around produce sale ads.

 - Make a weekly or monthly meal plan.

 - Buy from wholesale produce suppliers or warehouse membership stores where you will get fresh produce for less money.
 Freeze what you don’t think you’ll use.

 - If you do over buy, use leftover produce for veggie snacks, soups and pasta dishes, or freeze it.

 Buy from Stores That Have Cheaper Produce Prices on Average

 This ties into always buying on sale and only what you’ll use.
 Try to buy produce from stores, that on average, have the lowest prices.
 Getting a great deal one week on kale but, paying too much for the rest of your “on sale” produce will leave you paying more in the end.